 - You are a federal agency, or are responsible for digitizing records for a federal agency

 - Your organization is digitizing historical records that will be sent to the National Archives or the Library of Congress

 - Your organization currently possesses digital records that will eventually be sent by the National Archives or the Library of Congress

 Why is FADGI important for government agencies?

 Government agencies are required to archive records with sufficient historical or cultural value.
 Typically, records that fall outside an agency’s retention requirements are transferred to NARA for archival purposes, where they will be permanently stored.

 As part of a larger initiative to transition away from physical documents, NARA has proposed that all permanent government records must meet a minimum 3 star FADGI rating to be considered “preservation grade” by the agency.
 This standard will apply to newly created records, as well as any archived materials submitted to NARA as soon as January 1, 2023.
 Any records below a 3 star FADGI rating will not be accepted.

 How do I find a FADGI compliant scanning company?

-If you’re looking for a FADGI compliant scanning company to help you digitize historical records, we can help.
+If you’re looking for a FADGI compliant scanning company to help you digitize historical records, you’ve come to the right place.

-SecureScan has been a leading provider in document scanning services for government agencies for more than 19 years.
+SecureScan has been a leading provider of secure document scanning services for government agencies for more than 20 years.
 Our experience, know-how, and top of the line commercial grade scanning equipment will help you produce FADGI compliant digital reproductions of your documents at an affordable cost.
 Get in touch with one of our scanning experts today for more information or a free quote.